-Ahhh!
-Nothing like sharing a nice cold beer with your buddies after a hard day’s work.
-You’d like to share one with man’s best friend, too, but is it really a good idea to give your K9 pal a beer?
-We’ve seen dogs being fed beer in movies and funny home videos, but giving a dog beer is a really bad idea.
+There’s nothing like sharing a nice cold beer with your buddies after a hard day’s work.
+Maybe you’d like to share one with man’s best friend, too, but is it really a good idea to give your K9 pal a beer?
+Many of us have seen dogs being fed beer in movies and in funny home videos, but giving a dog beer is a really bad idea.

-Giving your dog beer can cause symptoms ranging from vomiting to brain damage and even death.
-No matter how much he begs, all alcoholic beverages should be consider a big “NO!” for your pet.
+Giving your dog beer, or any alcohol, can actually cause symptoms ranging from vomiting to brain damage and even death.
+No matter how much they beg, all alcoholic beverages should be considered a big “NO!” for your pet.

 Beer can cause the same damage to a dog’s kidneys, liver, and brain as it can in humans.
-But because of a dog’s smaller size, the damage happens much quicker and can be deadly to your dog.
+But because dogs are smaller in size, the damage happens much quicker and can be deadly to your dog.

 Can I Give My Dog Beer?
 Answer: No

-Liver damage – A dog’s liver is much smaller than a human’s and will have a much harder time processing the alcohol in beer.
+Liver damage – A dog’s liver is much smaller than that of a human and will have a much harder time processing the alcohol in beer or alcohol.
 Just like humans, liver damage is irreparable and can be fatal.
-Unless you want to put Fido on dialysis, keep him away from the beer
+Unless you want to put Fido on dialysis, keep them away from the beer.

 Dehydration – Drinking beer instead of water will not hydrate your pet.
-Dogs need plenty of water to stay healthy and drinking beer not only depletes him of water but also essential electrolytes.
-Minerals such a sodium, chloride and potassium are lost when a dog becomes dehydrated and can lead to death.
+Dogs need plenty of water to stay healthy and drinking beer not only depletes them of water but also essential electrolytes.
+Minerals such as sodium, chloride and potassium are lost when a dog becomes dehydrated and can lead to death.

-Physical depression – When a dog drinks beer, it causes their central nervous system to slows down and become depressed.
-This causes the dog to lose his coordination and can even slow his heart rate and breathing down to the point that he slips into a coma.
+Physical depression – When a dog drinks beer it causes their central nervous system to slow down and become depressed.
+This causes the dog to lose coordination and can even slow their heart rate and breathing down to the point where they can slip into a coma.

-Cardiac Arrest – High levels of alcohol in your dog’s blood stream can make his blood too acidic and cause him to go into cardiac arrest.
+Cardiac Arrest – High levels of alcohol in your dog’s blood stream can make their blood too acidic and can induce cardiac arrest.

-Low blood sugar – Beer can also cause your pet’s blood sugar to drop drastically.
-Low blood sugar can cause seizures and brain damage in your dog.
+Low blood sugar – Beer or alcohol can also cause your pet’s blood sugar to drop drastically.
+A low blood sugar count can cause seizures and brain damage in your dog.

-Kidney damage – A dog’s kidneys are designed to filter blood, balance water and electrolytes in the blood stream, and regulate acid-based concentrations in the body.
-Even the small amount of alcohol found in beer can disrupt or damage a dog’s kidneys.
-Without proper kidney function, your dog will get very sick.
+Kidney damage – A dog’s kidneys are designed to filter blood, balance water and electrolytes in their blood stream.
+Kidneys also regulate acid-based concentrations in a dogs’ body.
+Even small amounts of alcohol found in beer can disrupt or damage the kidneys of a K9.
+Without proper kidney function, your dog will get very sick or die.

 Symptoms of Alcohol Poisoning

-When a dog drinks beer or other alcoholic beverages, the main ingredient, ethanol, is absorbed by his body.
-A dog’s metabolism is much different than a human’s and is not able to process the ethanol as well as yours does.
-Size does matter when dealing with alcohol and a smaller dog will be poisoned with alcohol much more quickly than a larger dog.
-The better your dog’s general health, the slower alcohol takes to affect the dog.
+If a dog drinks beer or other alcoholic beverages, the main ingredient, ethanol, is absorbed into their body.
+A canine’s metabolism is much different than that of a humans’ and is not able to process ethanol as well as you.
+Size does indeed matter when consuming alcohol and a smaller dog will get alcohol poisoning much more quickly than a larger dog.
+Also, the better your dog’s general health, the longer alcohol takes to affect the dog.
 Let’s not test their health in this way.

-If your dog drinks beer either on purpose or on accident, alcohol poisoning is likely.
-Know the symptoms to look out for so that you can get him the help he needs before it is too late.
+I know that if my dog drinks beer either on purpose or by accident, alcohol poisoning is very likely.
+You should know the symptoms to look out for so that you can get your dog the help they need before it is too late in such a situation.

 - Changes in mood